 Learn more about what Senate Republicans are doing to cut income taxes here.

-Indiana also has the eighth-lowest median property taxes in the nation for homeowners and the No. 3 most taxpayer-friendly property-tax system in the country.
+Indiana has the eighth-lowest median property taxes in the nation for homeowners and one of the most taxpayer-friendly property-tax systems in the country.
 Property-tax rates are set and collected by local government officials, not the state or General Assembly, but it is important for state lawmakers to ensure Indiana's tax system works fairly for all Hoosiers.

 In addition to supporting Hoosiers through steady tax cuts, Senate Republicans also supported returning money straight to taxpayers by way of the Automatic Taxpayer Refund (ATR), which was created by the General Assembly in 2011.
 The first ATR was delivered to Hoosiers in 2013, giving back $360 million to taxpayers.
 The second was delivered in 2021, returning $545 million, and a third ATR in 2022 returned $1 billion to taxpayers.

 Senate Republicans also supported the establishment of the State and Local Tax Review Task Force (SALTR) in 2023, which was created to take a comprehensive look at the state's tax system and see where improvements can be made for Hoosiers.
-The task force will continue through the end of 2024, after which recommendations will be made on how to further improve Indiana's tax system.
+The task force continued through the end of 2024, after which recommendations were made on how to further improve Indiana's tax system.

 Learn more about the SALTR here.